jfroelich/rss-reader/src/color/readme.md

 // TODO: write pass/fail style tests that test various inputs
 // Consider comparing this library's output to other well known libs

+## TODO: make format specific

+Using the noun color is too abstract.
+This is a very particular format, ARGB8888.
+This module should be named argb8888 (the folder, the file name, etc).